 Wondering what else to pack for your liveaboard?

 What animals can I dive with in Socorro?

-Socorro is known as one of the best dive destinations in the world, and this is largely due to the animals you can see whilst diving there.
+Socorro is known as one of the best dive destinations in the world.
+This is largely due to the animals you can see whilst diving there.

-Shark lovers will be blown away by Socorro.
+Socorro will blow you away if you’re a shark lover.
 Depending on what time of year you travel, you can expect to see schooling hammerhead sharks, tiger sharks, silky sharks, Galapagos sharks, or oceanic white tip sharks.

 If that’s not enough, you’ll swim through clouds of jacks, barracuda, tuna, wahoo and marlin, whilst gliding alongside bottlenose dolphins on your safety stops.

 Oh, and did we mention the whale sharks and manta rays?
 LOTS of manta rays.
 Essentially, Socorro will tick off most of your bucket list encounters in one trip.